Findhorn and the New Age: Looking Back

 Eco-house at Findhorn with Buddha in the background … Photo courtesy of By Chiswick Chap (Own work) [CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0)].

-For two and half years in the 1980’s, I actually lived at Findhorn.
-Afterwards, I worked long, hard hours promoting its distinctive form of spirituality in Cambridge, England.
+Moreiver, for overtwo and half years in the 1980s, I actually lived at Findhorn.
+Afterwards, I worked long, hard hours as a full-time New Age activist, promoting its highly distinctive form of spirituality in Cambridge, England.

-All of this is dealt with in a book I am currently preparing for self-publication: Cor Jesu Sacratissimum: From Materialism and the New Age to the Catholic Mystery.
+All of this is dealt with in a book I am currently preparing: Cor Jesu Sacratissimum: From Materialism and the New Age to the Catholic Mystery.
+(2023 Update: this book appeared in 2016 published by Angelico Press—see advertisements below.)

-Today I thought I would simply present an extract adapted from the draft I am still polishing:
+But today, I thought I would simply present extracts adapted from the draft I am still polishing:

 “When I turned to the New Age as an adolescent, it was not due to the thrill of things occult.
 Rather, the movement seemed to offer something higher and more authentic, than that which I perceived in either the materialistic mainstream culture or in my (very Protestant) concept of organised religion.
 As I have said, my first real encounter came age 16, at the Findhorn Community in Northern Scotland.